 4 to 5% Not a valid signal.
 The FPDM will do nothing.

 5 to 45% This is a normal operating range.
 The fpdm will operate the fuel pump at the speed requested.
 When the FPDM sees this signal, it will run the fuel pump twice the speed of the signal.
-For exmaple, 30% duty cycle from the computer the FPDM will run the fuel pump at 60%.
+For example, 30% duty cycle from the computer the FPDM will run the fuel pump at 60%.
 The FPDM will send a duty cycle signal back to the PCM of 50% indicating everything is functioning properly

 45 to 48% Normal operation.
 An open circuit cannot be detected in this range.
 The FPDM will operate the fuel pump at the requested speed.
-Again, twice double the signal send from the PCM.
+Again, twice double the signal sent from the PCM.

 48 to 51% Normal operation.
 The FPDM will operate the fuel pump at 100%.
 FPDM will send a 50% duty cycle signal back to the PCM on the FPM circuit indicating everything is functioning properly.